 Susan Shore Tinnitus Device Review.
-A research group from University of Michigan has developed a bi-modal neural stimulation device for tinnitus.
+A research group from University of Michigan has developed a bi-modal neural stimulation device for tinnitus, Michigan tinnitus device.
 We’re wearing headphones more than ever and many are listening to loud music.
 That could be leading to more and more people suffering from a condition known as tinnitus, or ringing in the ears.
 An estimated 50 million Americans have the disorder.

 At the University of Michigan researchers are working on addressing the problem.
 So people hear sound but there isn’t really external sound.
 This is sound that’s generated within the brain.
 It could be that you go into a rock concert and you come out and you feel your ears are blocked, and you actually hear tinnitus but then it goes away and you think everything’s okay.

 But every time you go to another rock concert you’re adding to that damage, and so you’re increasing your chances of getting hearing loss and tinnitus in later years.
 So it’s about 2.26 billion dollars that are projected costs for the treatment of tinnitus, and that’s not even including young people using mp3 players, iPhones.

 There’s definitely now an increased incidence of tinnitus in people below the age of 20.
 Some colleagues in the Boston area were showing that people who had tinnitus could modulate that tinnitus by clenching their jaw or pushing on parts if their neck or the face.

 Maintenance of tinnitus

 So it made these connections may be potentially important in the generation and maintenance of tinnitus.
 So we’re developing this device it’s a combined sound and electrical stimulation of the face or the neck, and we combine those two simulations in specific orders that we’ve determined to be relevant in our research.